There are no other dependencies.

 ?>

-To handle file uploads in PHP, move the uploaded file using the move_uploaded_file
+To handle file uploads in PHP, move the uploaded file using the move_uploaded_file function, then the upload function of SuperContainer.

 The following example illustrates handling a file upload, and better error handling.